redpanda-data/redpanda/docs/www/upgrades.md

 docker images
 ```

-After running the commanda you should be able to see the list of all images, including Redpanda's one.
+After running the command you should be able to see the list of all images, including Redpanda's one.
 Now it is time to check which version on the [release notes](https://github.com/vectorizedio/redpanda/releases) page.

 Before start the upgrade, you might want to copy the configuration file from Redpanda that is currently running, in order to avoid setup from scratch.